 The responsibilities of the dental hygienist in the clinical setting continue to expand.
-Obtaining a bachelor's degree will not only prepare you to be a successful and more marketable dental hygienist, with a mastery knowledge of dental anatomy, clinical dental skills and patient care - but provide you with the career flexibility to advance into positions in public health, research, dental pharmaceuticals or pursue a master’s degree program in a health-related field if you one day choose.
+Obtaining a bachelor's degree will not only prepare you to be a successful and more marketable dental hygienist, with a mastery knowledge of dental anatomy, clinical dental skills and patient care - but provide you with the career flexibility to advance into positions in public health, research, dental pharmaceuticals, or to pursue a master’s degree in a health-related field.

-Lewis University and the College of DuPage have partnered to offer this unique and affordable 2+2 Dental Hygienist degree program.
+Lewis University has partnered with various local colleges to offer this unique and affordable 2+2 Dental Hygienist degree program.

-Note: Admission to the Dental Hygiene program at the College of DuPage is not guaranteed and is solely the decision of the College of DuPage Admissions Committee.
-Students must attain a cumulative 3.0 GPA in the required science classes (A&P I, A&P II, General Chemistry I & II, and Microbiology) in order to be considered for admission.
-A grade of "C" or better must be earned in a prerequisite course in order to advance to the next course in the sequence.
+Note: Admission to the Dental Hygiene program at the College of DuPage, or Parkland College,is not guaranteed and is solely the decision of their Admissions Committee.
+Students must attain a cumulative 3.0 GPA in the required science classes (A&P I, A&P II, General Chemistry I, and Microbiology) in order to be considered for admission at the College of DuPage only.
+Entrance requirements vary for each of the dental hygiene programs listed.
+A grade of "C-" or better must be earned in a prerequisite course in order to advance to the next course in the sequence.
 Dental Hygiene majors may take a biology class only two times.
-If the student has not achieved a minimum of a "C" after the second attempt, the student may not repeat the class.
+If the student has not achieved a minimum of a "C-" after the second attempt, the student may not repeat the class.
 A student entering this program must have a minimum composite ACT of 23.

 Biology Major + Dental Hygiene Certificate Option

-Students also have the option to complete their Biology degree from Lewis, and then apply for admission to the Dental Hygiene program at the College of DuPage to earn a Certificate in Dental Hygiene.
+Students also have the option to complete their Biology degree from Lewis, and then apply for admission to the Dental Hygiene program at any of our partner schools where they can then earn a Certificate in Dental Hygiene.